Plan Your Visit in Denali National Park (2025)

 2. The name “Denali” comes from the Koyukon language spoken by the Athabascan group living on the north side of the Alaska Range.
 It means “The Tall One.”

-3. Denali National Park is the third-largest US National Park.
-It’s also larger than the entire state of Massachusetts or New Jersey.
+3. Denali National Park is the third-largest US National Park, larger than the entire state of Massachusetts or New Jersey.

 4. On average, more than 600,000 tourists visit Denali National Park annually.